akira-tech/RFQ993471/README.md

 ### Understanding people needs
   Akira identified the following categories of users and their needs:
-  * Researchers - looking for data visualization, ways to export both data and imagery
+  * __Researchers__ - looking for data visualization, ways to export both data and imagery
-  * Developers - looking for data export functionality using one of public standard protocols such as REST
+  * __Developers__ - looking for data export functionality using one of public standard protocols such as REST
-  * General public - looking for something interactive, entertaining and in general interesting Akira included representatives from all 3 groups of people to brainstorm about the idea for the project.
+  * __General public__ - looking for something interactive, entertaining and in general interesting
+  Akira included representatives from all 3 groups of people to brainstorm about the idea for the project.
   Discussions with these groups of people lead to the current product functionality and UI design

 ### Human-centered design techniques
   Akira selected the following techniques for this project:
-  * Focus group.
+  * __Focus group__.
 Please see the minutes from meetings in the documentation folder
-  * Usability testing.
+  * __Usability testing__.
 The test plan and outcomes are provided in the documentation folder
-  * Participatory design.
+  * __Participatory design__.
 The engaged groups of users were submitting their feedback in the form of Jira issues as well as informal format that was further converted into Jira issues

 ### Design Style Guide
   All stages of the UI design process are illustrated in the doc/design folder.